Canon D30 vs Nikon D5200

 Studio photographers will appreciate that the Canon D30 (unlike the D5200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D30 and the D5200 have been discontinued, but can regularly be found used on eBay.
+Both the D30 and the D5200 have been discontinued, but can regularly be found used on ebay.
 The D30 was replaced by the Canon D60, while the D5200 was followed by the Nikon D5300.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the D30 and D5200 can be found, respectively, in the Canon D30 Manual (free pdf) or the online Nikon D5200 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon D30 and the Nikon D5200?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.